ska-telescope/developer.skatelescope.org/src/tutorial/setup-minikube.rst

 **macOS**

 .. note::
   Given the recent updates to the macOS platform, setting up Minikube in macOS is not fully functional.
 If you face any issues, raise a `support ticket <https://jira.skatelescope.org/servicedesk/customer/portal/166>`_.
-For Apple Silicon platforms, you must use DRIVER=docker.
-Note that currently, setting up the ExternalDNS service is not working.
+For Apple Silicon platforms, you must use **DRIVER=docker**.
+Note that currently, setting up the ExternalDNS service is **NOT** working.
+For encrypted filesystems, you must use **DRIVER=kvm2**.
+For more information, check the repository `README <https://gitlab.com/ska-telescope/developer.skatelescope.org/-/merge_requests/271>`_.

 4. Deploy the Minikube cluster and the bundled addons